 The Hospital received funding from the SA Government via the Department (note 2), and incurred significant expenditure via the Department for medical, surgical and laboratory supplies, computing and insurance (note 9).
-The Department transferred capital works in progress of \$1.338 million (\$7.652 million) to the Hospital.
-The Hospital incurred significant expenditure with the Department for Infrastructure and Transport (DIT) for property repairs and maintenance of \$3.107 million (\$3.844 million) (note 9).
-As at 30 June the outstanding balance payable to DIT was \$0.105 million (\$0.396 million) (note 19).
+The Department transferred capital works in progress of \$1.030 million (\$1.338 million) to the Hospital.
+The Hospital incurred significant expenditure with the Department for Infrastructure and Transport (DIT) for capital works of \$0.367 million (\$0.530 million).